University constituency: United Kingdom

-King James VI of Scotland, on ascending the English throne, brought to the English Parliament a practice which endured in the Scottish Parliament of allowing the universities to elect members.
+King James VI of Scotland, on ascending the English throne, brought to the English Parliament a practice of allowing the universities to elect members.
 The king believed that the universities were often affected by the decisions of Parliament, and ought therefore to have representation in it.
 James gave the University of Cambridge and the University of Oxford two seats each from 1603.
-On the formal Union (1707), Scottish universities lost their representatives as none were appointed to the Parliament of Great Britain (at Westminster).
 The voters were the graduates of the university, whether they were resident or not; they could vote for the university seats in addition to any other vote that they might have.

 After the Act of Union 1800 with Ireland, the University of Dublin (Trinity College), which had elected two MPs to the Parliament of Ireland since 1613, was allowed one member from 1801 and two from 1832.

 In 1868, three new one-member seats were created: University of London; Glasgow and Aberdeen universities combined; and St Andrews and Edinburgh universities combined.

 In 1918, the Queen's University of Belfast and the National University of Ireland each received seats.
 Both these, as well as the University of Dublin, also received four seats in the devolved Stormont parliament and the Southern Ireland parliament respectively that were established in 1920 and first used in elections in 1921.
 Also in 1918, the Scottish universities switched to all electing three members jointly (see Combined Scottish Universities).

 In 1918, all the other English universities (i.e. except for Cambridge, Oxford and London) were enfranchised as a single constituency with two seats, as Combined English Universities.
 They were Birmingham, Bristol, Durham, Leeds, Liverpool, Manchester, and Sheffield.
 Reading was added in August 1928.
 The University of Wales also received one seat in 1918.

 1918 also saw the introduction of the single transferable vote for university constituencies.